ETTOTW/Herobrine/docs/final.md

 Q-table:

 Our q-table has 500 states (5 * 5 * 5 * 4).
-The first “5” and the second “5” are possible x-axis locations and z-axis locations because the agent can only make an action on the chest and emerald block.
+The first “5” and the second “5” are possible x-axis locations and z-axis locations.
 The third “5” is a possible package location.
 While our map has 4 chests and 4 possible pickup locations the package is initially in.
 It is also possible that the package is already in our agent’s inventory slot.
 Thus there are 5 possible package locations.
 The final “4” is the possible drop-off location.
 Besides, the package location is 0-3 if it is inside one of the boxes and 4 if it is carried by our agent.

 We store the q-table in a dictionary.
 Each state is a key, and the q-values of actions is the corresponding value.
 With 500 states and 6 possible actions in each state, our q-table stores a total of 3000 q-values.

 Update Q-Value: